mschuiveling/hover-next-inference-tils-melanoma/README.md

 The weights from this model are created on an updated version of the Panoptic Segmentation of nUclei and tissue in advanced MelanomA (PUMA) dataset.
-Find the publication of the PUMA dataset here: [PUMA dataset - GigaScience](https://doi.org/10.1093/gigascience/giaf011)
+Find the publication of the PUMA dataset here: [PUMA dataset - GigaScience](https://doi.org/10.1093/gigascience/giaf011) To use the weights, specify the checkpoint as "puma_convnextv2_base".

 ## Setup